ucf-draco-lab/draco-website/_members/franco-mezzarapa.md

 image: images/people/franco-mezzarapa.png
 role: undergrad
 sponsors: [ucf]

 links:
   linkedin: franco-mezzarapa-09a16028b
-  github: Franco-Mezzarapa/
+  github: Franco-Mezzarapa
+  orcid: 0009-0005-9306-5149

 ---

+Franco is an undergraduate at the University of Central Florida pursuing a Bachelor’s in Computer Engineering, focusing on hardware, operating system security, and malware development and analysis.

+He leads multiple projects in the DRACO Lab, including DarkLogic and TRIDENT, and also contributes to CHIRP.
+Beyond the lab, Franco is active in the UCF cybersecurity community, currently serving as a Red Team operator for the Horse Plinko competition.

-Franco Mezzarapa is an undergraduate student at UCF and a driven cybersecurity partisan with experience in the area.
-Having been a participant in the UCF Collegiate Cyber Defense Team, his passion for cybersecurity is focused primarily on the development of embedded and operating systems as well as malware analysis.
-In his free time, he pursues personal projects related to DLL injections, security tooling, and general improvement of his C/C++ programming.
-He looks forward to pursuing a master's degree in cybersecurity in the upcoming years and making an impact in the field of malware analysis and detection.
+In his free time, he develops personal cybersecurity projects in the areas of memory injections, rootkits, and post-exploitation techniques for cybersecurity competitions.
+Looking ahead, Franco plans to pursue a Ph.D. in cybersecurity, with the goal of making a significant impact in the field of malware analysis and detection.